AdobeDocs/workfront.zh-Hant/help/quicksilver/planning/architecture/connect-record-types-overview.md

 ![](assets/one-to-many-connection-picker.png)

-When you select the one-to-many connection type between record types, you can later connect one record with multiple records you're connecting to.
+When you create a one-to-many connection between record types, you can then select multiple records in the connection field in the current record type, but the corresponding connection field in the record type you connect to will allow selecting only one record.
+The connected record field that is automatically created on the second record type is automatically set to a many-to-one relationship type.

-For example, if you connect campaigns with projects and you choose this type of connection, you can connect one campaign with multiple projects.
-But one of the projects you're connecting to the campaigns can be connected only to one campaign at a time.
+For example, if you create a one-to-many connection between campaigns and projects, you can select multiple projects for each campaign, but each project can be connected to only one campaign.

 A real-life example of a one-to-many relationship type is the relationship between libraries and books: a library has many books in its inventory; but one particular book can only be in one library at a given point in time.

 When you select this connection type, you can later change it only to a many-to-many connection type.

 ### Many-to-one connection type

 ![](assets/many-to-one-connection-picker.png)

-When you select the many-to-one connection type between record types, you can later connect many records with only one record you're connecting to.
+When you create a many-to-one connection between record types, you can then connect each record in the current record type with only one record from the connected record type.
+The connected record field that is automatically created on the second record type is automatically set to a one-to-many relationship type.

 For example, if you connect campaigns with projects and you choose this type of connection, you can add only one project to a campaign.
 But you can add multiple campaigns to one project.